 Property Tax - Ad Valorem Tax, i.e. property tax, continues to be the City's primary revenue source, comprising 90% of General Fund revenues based on a twenty-mill levy.
-The 2022 preliminary budget will be developed based on a continued twenty-mill levy, reflecting unchanged oil and gas property valuations, and slight inflation in other property values.
+The 2023 preliminary budget will be developed based on a continued twenty-mill levy, reflecting additional oil and gas property valuations not previously on the City's tax roll, and slight inflation in other property values.

-Other Revenues - 2022 Revenues will reflect a return to normal, historic levels of activity.
+Other Revenues - 2023 Revenues will reflect historic levels of activity.
 This assumption will be presented in the General Fund, for items such as Parks and Recreation program participation and hotel occupancy tax, in Utilities Fund, for historic levels of commercial water and sewer charges, and in Ports and Harbor funds, for facilities fees, leases, and shipping volume.
-Interest earnings on accumulated fund balances will reflect current market rates on investment instruments, which are historically low.
+Interest earnings on accumulated fund balances will reflect current market rates on allowable investment instruments, and management will explore options as to alternative market exposure specifically as it relates to funds held as an offset to repayment liability.